Quantum geometric map of magnetotransport

-where $\sigma_{abc}^{(1)}$ giving rise to the extrinsic nonlinear Hall effect (ENHE) can be induced by the Berry curvature dipole~\cite{FuBCD, BCDexp1, BCDexp2, BCDexp3} while $\sigma_{abc}^{(0)}$ leading to the intrinsic nonlinear Hall effect (INHE) can be caused by the quantum metric dipole~\cite{GaoY2014PRL, BPT1, BPT2, XuSY2023, Wang2023, Han2024, Wang2023, YanPRL2024, CulcerPRBL, GangSu2022, Jia2024}.
-Further, the interband contribution of the nonlinear Drude current given by $\sigma_{abc}^{(2)}$ is related to the quantum metric dipole~\cite{QMDfootnote}, similar to the interband quantum metric contribution of the linear Drude current~\cite{NagaosaDrude}.
-For comparison, the quantum geometric classification of the nonlinear charge current Eq.~(\ref{EEresponse}) is summarized in Fig.~\ref{FIG1}(a).
+where $i=0, 1, 2$ labels the order in $\tau$ of the conductivity tensor~\cite{tau}, i.e., $\sigma_{abc}^{(i)} \propto \tau^i$.
+The term $\sigma_{abc}^{(0)}$, induced by the $\mathcal{T}$-odd (time-reversal-odd) quantum metric dipole (QMD), leads to the intrinsic nonlinear Hall effect (INHE)~\cite{GaoY2014PRL, BPT1, BPT2, XuSY2023, Wang2023, Han2024, Wang2023, YanPRL2024, CulcerPRBL, GangSu2022, Jia2024}, whereas the term $\sigma_{abc}^{(1)}$, induced by the $\mathcal{T}$-even Berry curvature dipole (BCD), causes the extrinsic nonlinear Hall effect (ENHE)~\cite{FuBCD, BCDexp1, BCDexp2, BCDexp3}.
+Moreover, the interband contribution to the nonlinear Drude current (NDC), described by $\sigma_{abc}^{(2)}$, is also related to the QMD~\cite{QMDfootnote}, analogous to the interband linear Drude current arising from the quantum metric~\cite{NagaosaDrude}.
+As a result, a quantum geometric map that captures the symmetry constraints~\cite{Psym} of these effects was developed, as illustrated in Fig.~\ref{FIG1}(a).